Zstorm120/JihadiModPack-PS3-Fallout-New-Vegas/README.md

  **Character Creation**
    -Shorter Doc Introduction
-   -Character Creation
+   -Shorter Character Creation

  **Passive Startup Messages**
    -Prevents annoying startup messages during character creation

  **Invisible Wall Remover**
-    -Removes all invisible walls from the vanilla world (I do not think it touches DLC.. requires testing)
+    -Removes all invisible walls from the vanilla world

  **Cheat Terminal**
     -For players who need this, and for fun.
 [You do not have to use it.]